 Dublin: An Artistic & Cultural Pick n’ Mix

-Our first expedition to Dublin City is designed to give you an introduction to Dublin’s artistic and cultural heritage.
+Our expedition to Dublin City is designed to give you an introduction to Dublin’s rich artistic and cultural heritage.

-On day three you will take on the challenge of the ‘Dublin City Photo Scavenger Hunt’ which will bring you face to face with some of Dublin’s most iconic places, places that have played a major role in shaping modern Irish society.
+You will take on the challenge of the ‘Dublin City Photo Scavenger Hunt’, on which you’ll have to scout out some of Dublin’s most iconic places that have played a major role in shaping modern Irish society.
 You’ll receive clues from our program leaders as you progress through the hunt with your team.
-Be warned: Expect the unexpected!

-On the fourth day we’ll spend some time at The National Museum of Ireland learning about the artwork, culture and legacy of the ancient peoples of Ireland, the Celts, Saxons, Normans and Vikings.
-After that there will be a free afternoon for you to explore the City Centre before heading for an evening performance at the Gaiety Theatre (Ireland’s premier theatre).
+We will tour The National Museum of Ireland learning about the artwork, culture and legacy of the ancient peoples of Ireland, the Celts, Saxons, Normans and Vikings.
+After that there will be a free afternoon for you to explore the City Centre before heading for some evening entertainment as a group.